villivald/the_road_to_next/Notes.md

 ## Cookies
 - cookies can be handled with `cookies` from the `next/headers` package, e.g. [cookies.tsx](./the-road-to-next-app/src/actions/cookies.tsx)
 - in our case cookies are set in the [upsert-ticket.ts](./the-road-to-next-app/src/features/ticket/actions/upsert-ticket.ts) and [delete-ticket.ts](./the-road-to-next-app/src/features/ticket/actions/delete-ticket.ts) actions
-- cookies functions are then used in the [redirect-toast.tsx](./the-road-to-next-app/src/components/redirect-toast.tsx) component to show the toast notifications - `<RedirectToast />` component is used in the tickets and a single ticket pages for rendering the toast notifications after redirecting
+- cookies functions are then used in the [redirect-toast.tsx](./the-road-to-next-app/src/components/redirect-toast.tsx) component to show the toast notifications - `<RedirectToast />` component is used in the tickets and a single ticket pages (layout or template) for rendering the toast notifications after redirecting